Battle of Wolkowisk: Aftermath

 Schwarzenberg followed Sacken but Maret ordered him to go to Minsk at once.
-Schwarzenberg obeyed reluctantly but later on he even did not continue his march to Minsk as the more than 300 km from Wolkovisk to Borisov and the Beresina led through poor country and increasingly deteriorating weather.
-He might have been able to block Tshitshagov but instead Schwarzenberg's 40,000 men did not support Napoleon at the Beresina.
+Schwarzenberg obeyed reluctantly but later on he even did not continue his march to Minsk as the more than 300 km from Wolkowisk to Borisov and the Berezina led through poor country and increasingly deteriorating weather.
+He might have been able to block Chichagov but instead Schwarzenberg's 40,000 men did not support Napoleon at the Berezina.